alexpil4/sat-telemetry/README.md

 To set up the project, follow these steps:

-1. Install dependencies
-Make sure you have Python 3.x installed, then install the required dependencies:
+1. Make sure you have Python 3.x installed, then install the required dependencies:

 ```bash
 cd sat-telemetry
 pip install -r requirements.txt
 ```

-2. Run the project
-After installing the dependencies, you can run the telemetry API with:
+2. After installing the dependencies, you can run the telemetry API with:
 ```bash
 uvicorn app.main:app --reload
 ```